 After the storm ends, ensure the system is safe before turning your heating and cooling system back on.
 First, make sure there are no indications of damage and get rid of any debris from around the system.
 Try to evaluate and verify there is no visible harm to any of the refrigerant or electrical lines running from your air conditioning system.
 Call 308-210-4398 for a system inspection if seems like there is any damage or flooding to the air conditioning.
 Once you’ve had the equipment inspected by a professional to ensure safe working, turn the heating and air conditioning system back on ASAP to help dry the home and restrict mold from getting into your equipment or ductwork.

-If your system has had any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call McElroy Service Experts Heating & Air Conditioning and ask about our Ultimate Protection Plan to help keep your heating and cooling system in working order all seasons long.
+If your system has had any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call McElroy Service Experts Heating & Air Conditioning and ask about our membership options to help keep your heating and cooling system in working order all seasons long.